 Ridesharing services like Uber and Lyft continue to grow in popularity and use in the Kansas City metro area.
 These ridesharing services have expanded throughout Missouri and Kansas by promising a more convenient, affordable and safe way to travel.
-Unfortunately, as ridesharing has grown, the number of car accidents and crashes involving Uber and Lyft vehicles has also increased
+Unfortunately, as ridesharing has grown, the number of car accidents involving Uber and Lyft vehicles has also increased.

-If you were injured in a car accident involving an Uber or Lyft vehicle, you may be confused about who should be held accountable and what insurance may be available to cover your damages.
+If you were injured in an accident involving an Uber or Lyft vehicle, you may be unsure about who should be held accountable and what insurance may be available to cover your damages.

 Were You Injured as an Uber or Lyft Passenger?

 If you were injured while riding as an Uber passenger, you should know that Uber typically insures its drivers with $1 million in liability, uninsured, and underinsured coverage.
 As a result, there should be at least $1 million in available insurance coverage for injuries and other losses caused by the accident, regardless of whether the Uber driver or another driver was at fault.

 This can be beneficial if an uninsured or underinsured motorist, such as a drunk or impaired driver with no insurance, runs a red light and crashes into the Uber vehicle in which you were riding.
 Your lost wages and medical bills could be expensive, but Uber’s uninsured coverage would be available to cover those costs up to the limit of $1 million.

 Unfortunately, injuries sustained while riding in an Uber are always covered.
 Uber drivers are considered independent contractors.
 As a result, that Uber may deny claims arising from the intentional acts of its drivers, such as assaults or violence against passengers.